agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/logical-expressions/lesson.md

 - `>` (greater than)
 - `>=` (greater than or equal)

-These operators are used to compare two values:
+These operators compare two values:

 ```motoko
 let a = 10;